-Conversion of other states to non-native cool season species such as tall fescue, orchard grass, and red clover has been common in this area.
-Occasionally, these sites will have scattered bur oaks.
-Long term uncontrolled grazing or a lack of grassland management can cause significant soil erosion and compaction and increases in less productive species such as Kentucky bluegrass and weedy forbs such as ironweed.
-A return to the reference state may be impossible and costly, requiring a very long term series of management options.
+Conversion of other states to non-native cool season species such as tall fescue and red clover has been common in this area.
+Occasionally, these pastures will have scattered bur oaks and/or swamp white oak.
+Long term uncontrolled grazing and a lack of grassland management can cause significant soil erosion and compaction and increases in less productive species such as Kentucky bluegrass and weedy forbs such as ironweed.
+A return to the reference state may be impossible, requiring a very long term series of management options.

-- tall fescue (Schedonorus arundinaceus), other herbaceous - orchardgrass (Dactylis), other herbaceous - red clover (Trifolium pratense), other herbaceous
+- tall fescue (Schedonorus arundinaceus), other herbaceous

+- orchardgrass (Dactylis), other herbaceous

+- clover (Trifolium), other herbaceous